Techtonica/curriculum/api/http-request-practice.md

 - It will connect and inform you of the escape character
 - type `GET / HTTP/1.1` then enter twice.
 This is the smallest valid HTTP request
 - A Google web server will spit out the Google home page

-If you're curious what each required piece is, check out this [simplified HTTP specification](https://www.jmarshall.com/easy/http/#requestline).
-The [complete spec](https://www.w3.org/Protocols/rfc2616/rfc2616.html) is huge and uses a formal mathematical language if you want to go down a rabbit hole.

 #### Discussion Question